Cerenaut/agi/experimental-framework/bin/README.md

 The system has been set up so that
 * It is possible to setup and run db and dbapi on a separate machine

-To Do
-* Use MAVEN_HOME and POSTGRESQL_HOME throughout scripts, instead of assuming system version is available
-* Modify run.sh so that it passes the coordinator port variable as an integer (not a string)